Everything You Need To Know About Trump's Family Separation Policy

 What’s the zero-tolerance policy?

-In early May, Attorney General Jeff Sessions announced that the US would start criminally prosecuting all adults caught crossing into the US illegally.
-In the past, these migrants were held at an immigration detention centre and then sent before an immigration judge, who would determine whether they were in the US without authorisation and should be deported.
+In early May, Attorney General Jeff Sessions announced that the U.S. would start criminally prosecuting all adults caught crossing into the U.S. illegally.
+In the past, these migrants were held at an immigration detention center and then sent before an immigration judge, who would determine whether they were in the U.S. without authorization and should be deported.

 But criminally prosecuting migrants apprehended at the border means they’re now held at a federal jails for a few weeks before being sent to federal judge, who determines whether they’ll get prison time.
 Being sent to federal jail means children inevitably get separated from their parents, since adults can’t keep the kids with them.

-Note: This story was originally published at 2:40 p.m.
-It has since been updated.